panoply/spx/docs/src/views/docs/components/define.md

 permalink: '/components/define/index.html'
 title: Components - Define
 layout: base.liquid
+anchors:
+  - Definitions
+  - Static Define
+  - Lifecycle Hooks
+  - Context Reference
+  - Existence Checks
 ---

 # Definitions

-SPX components have the ability to control connection configuration through a static reference named `define`.
-The static `define` reference is an object utilized to control component state, nodes, and various other options related to the component rendering and execution behavior.

-### Interface
+SPX components leverage a static `define` reference to provide comprehensive control over their configuration, encompassing state management, DOM node interactions, rendering strategies, and execution behavior.
+The `define` object acts as a pivotal point for developers to tailor component behavior, allowing for precise adjustments in how components handle state changes, interact with the DOM, manage their lifecycle, and optimize rendering for various environments.

+# Static Define

-The static `define` reference is an `object` type which is used as the configuration preset of a component.
-It's here where you'll provide a state interface and specify how SPX handles the component.
+The static `define` reference in SPX components is an object that serves as the configuration blueprint for the component.
+Within this object, developers define the state interface and dictate how SPX should manage and interact with the component, effectively setting the rules for its behavior and lifecycle.

 <!--prettier-ignore-->
 ```ts